kskalvar/aws-eks-cluster-fargate-quickstart/README.md

 ```
 User data
 Select "As file"
-Click on "Choose File" and Select "cloud-init/cloud-init" from the local project directory
+Click on "Choose File" and Select "cloud-init/cloud-init" from github project directory
 ```
 Next